 - Questions/updates from the writing team for the developers: this is an opportunity for the writers to ask questions such as whether or not a specific bug is expected to land anytime soon, whether or not anyone might be able to review a particular document, whether there's a specific engineer that might be able to answer questions about a given API, and that sort of thing.

 The Developer Content Coordination Meeting is held every Tuesday at 9 AM Pacific time in the "mdn" channel on our Vidyo videoconferencing system (also available by telephone).
-In this meeting, the MDN writing community, the developer relations team, the API development team, and others meet to exchange information about what we've been working on, what's coming up, and what the most important things are to share with developers.
+In this meeting, the MDN writing community, developer relations team, marketing team, dev tools team, and others meet to exchange information about what we've been working on, what's coming up, and what the most important things are to share with developers.
 This allows us all to be on the same page about priorities for promoting and documenting topics, and lets us provide feedback to the developers that may help inform them in useful ways.
 Everyone gets a lot out of it, and it usually lasts about 30 minutes, sometimes less.

 If your dev team has a work week or meetup, you should seriously consider inviting the writer(s) that are handling the relevant documentation.
 This has many benefits, including: